 Current NLRB guidance provides a MELD exception recommendation for candidates with NET.
-One of the criterion included in the exception guidance is for the candidate to be less than 60 years old.
+One of the criterion included in the guidance is for the candidate to be less than 60 years old.
 The Committee is proposing that the age less than 60 criterion be removed to allow candidates over the age of 60 to also be considered for a MELD exception if they meet the other criteria in guidance.

 The proposed change was initiated by a member of the Committee who noted that a recent candidate listed at his or her transplant program received an exception for NET prior to turning 60 but then had an extension of that exception denied after turning 60.
-The Committee determined that a candidate should not lose a previously approved exception upon turning 60 and that the age less than 60 threshold should be reviewed as an area for improvement.20
+The Committee determined that a candidate should not lose a previously approved exception upon turning 60 and that the age less than 60 threshold should be reviewed as an area for improvement.30

-The age less than 60 threshold was initially included in guidance due to research available at the time that outlined specific criteria for NET patients who should be considered for liver transplantation.21 When discussing the criteria, the Committee noted that recipients under the age of 60, regardless of diagnosis, tend to have better post-transplant outcomes as they are younger and generally healthier than older transplant recipients.22 This fact should not be used as a means to exclude candidates over the age of 60 from receiving a MELD exception.
-The Committee also noted that the age less than 60 threshold was a relative criteria in the research used to originally develop the guidance.23
+The age less than 60 threshold was initially included in guidance due to research available at the time that outlined specific criteria for NET patients who should be considered for liver transplantation.31 When discussing the criteria, the Committee noted that recipients under the age of 60, regardless of diagnosis, tend to have better post-transplant outcomes as they are younger and generally healthier than older transplant recipients.32 However, this fact should not be used as a means to exclude candidates over the age of 60 from receiving a MELD exception as these transplants are not futile and many recipients over the age of 60 have acceptable post-transplant outcomes.33 The Committee also noted that the age less than 60 threshold was a relative criteria in the research used to originally develop the guidance.34

 The Committee reviewed updated data showing that recipients with NET who were over the age of 60 had acceptable post-transplant outcomes, which were similar to those under the age of 60.
 This data showed that since 2000, there have been 227 recipients transplanted with metastatic NET, 46 of whom (20.3%) had an age greater than or equal to 59.
 Three of the recipients were excluded for death within 30 days of transplant.
-Of this subset of recipients, the rate of survival was 95% within one year of transplant, 84% within three years, and 56% within five years.24
+Of this subset of recipients, the rate of survival was 95% within one year of transplant, 84% within three years, and 56% within five years.35